 - (1.)
-Archer to the firing point/stake
+Archer to the firing point/stake (2.)

-- (2.)
-You may nock and release 1 arrow.
+- You may nock and release 1 arrow.

 - (3.)
 You may score

 - (4.) and then retrieve your arrows.

-In some cases there will be more than one archer at each target.
+In some cases, there will be more than one archer at each target.
 Only one archer shooting at a time per target.
 Archers will rotate in order of releasing arrows.
 If you shot 1st at the first target you will shoot last at the next target and so on.
 Archers will have 2 minutes per shot.
 Arrows must stick in the 3-D target for a score to count in both junior and senior divisions.

 Target scores will be 8 and 10 rings, with 5 points for a body hit.
 (Any part of the 3-D structure).
 Kneeling position is allowed.
 Bounce in or skip hits do not count for score.
 Archers will be given maximum time of two minutes (2) to complete their shot.
 If the range officer sees that an archer is taking too much time to release an arrow the archer will be warned.
 A second warning will be a shot at a target taken away and a score of 0 will be given for that target.
 The third warning given will be a 0 taken on the remainder of the targets.
 Regular binoculars allowed to check for shot placement before the shot is taken, but not to check for scoring after the shot.
 Rangefinders are prohibited on the shooting line at all times.
 If you are found with a rangefinder on your person you will be disqualified.
 Archery Classes in 3-D will coincide with the 4 FITA classes.
-Recurve - Bare Bow, Compound - Bow Hunter Shooters will score their own targets with their lane partner.
-Please act with dignity and respect for other archers while they are shooting and you are waiting your turn.
-You should observe the shooter to verify shot placement, such as bounce in, skip hits, and pass through.
+Recurve - Bare Bow, Compound - Bow Hunter pass through.
 Talking should be kept to an extreme minimum while others are shooting.
 There should be no discussion of yardage of targets at any time on the 3D range or with someone who hasn't shot the 3D range.